ercanbeyen/banking-application/README.md

 - Customers can attempt to log in a maximum of 5 times consecutively in Step 1.
 If they fail to log in 5 times consecutively, their account will be locked for 30 minutes.
 - Customers can attempt to log in a maximum of 3 times consecutively within 5 minutes using the OTP code sent to their email address in Step 2.
 If they fail to log in, the OTP code will be considered invalid.
 - Customers cannot use their last 3 passwords during password renewal.
+- Customers can carry out their transactions through various channels such as branches, ATMs, and digital banking.
 - Customers can transfer money to their deposit accounts using their current accounts.
 - Customers can buy and sell foreign currency to the bank through current accounts at the specified buying and selling rates.
 - Customers can trade within daily transaction limits and may incur transaction fees for some transactions.